 On average, a normal human being spends one-third of his life sleeping.
 But finding the right mattress is a real struggle.

-Usually you’ll start thinking about a new mattress when you realise your sleeping is becoming disrupted because your bed or mattress is uncomfortable.
+Usually, you’ll start thinking about a new mattress when you realize your sleeping is becoming disrupted because your bed or mattress is uncomfortable.
 Maybe your mattress has springs poking through or big hollows that you sink into.

 Maybe your partner keeps rolling on top of you and waking you up.
 Or maybe you have a new partner!

-Expensive mattresses don’t always mean perfect mattress.
-Similarly, cheap mattresses can’t be labelled as worst mattresses.
+Expensive mattresses don’t always mean a perfect mattress.
+Similarly, cheap mattresses can’t be labeled as the worst mattresses.
 It all boils down to your personal preferences and usage.

 So you’ve finally decided to take the plunge and buy a new mattress, here are some things you need to consider when making a decision: